dudy5/vuejs-date-picker/README.md

 * **date** : The date of the current choose
 * **isChanged** : Means whether the date has been changed

+It will be triggered when the datePicker will close

 ### close

 No parameter

+It will be triggered after the datePicker is closed

 ### flip

+No parameter

-No parameter, It will be triggered when the datePicker is flipped
+It will be triggered when the datePicker is flipped

 ### picker-will-destroy